< Back to Blogs

 The image below shows how a user can visualise the Domestic Heat Demand dataset in a given region.

-By identifying areas or properties with the highest heat demand, this can be combined with other datasets such as energy network data to analyse available headroom, and heat pump potential datasets to validate the suitability of domestic properties for the installation of heat pumps.
+By identifying areas or properties with the highest heat demand, this can be combined with other datasets such as electricity substation supply areas to analyse available headroom, and heat pump potential datasets to validate the suitability of domestic properties for the installation of heat pumps.

 Shortlisting and evidencing suitable properties with the highest heat demand, combined with other supporting datasets can then inform decarbonisation plans and energy efficiency upgrades.